 - 1 cup bread flour or all-purpose flour

 - 1/4 teaspoon yeast (instant or active dry)

 - 1 teaspoon salt

 - about 2 Tablespoons extra flour for shaping

 - Combine dry ingredients in a large bowl.
 Stir in water until it’s well combined.
 Dough will be a little thicker than the white version.

 - Cover with plastic wrap and let stand at room temperature overnight for 10 to 12 hours (even longer is fine).

 - Dough will become puffy.
 Transfer it to a lightly floured surface and sprinkle with a little flour.
 Using a scraper, fold dough over 10-12 times & shape into a ball.

-- Place in a parchment paper-lined bowl and cover with a towel.
+- Place in a parchment paper-lined bowl (not wax paper) and cover with a towel.
 Let stand on counter top for 2 hours.